YordiChavez/PROJECT_1_YORDI_CHAVEZ/index.html.md

   School work<br>

-  School work is what students need to learn<br>
+  School work is what students need to learn<br> Collaboration is key to getting things done<br>
   ![Kids doing school work](IDEA120/KidsDoingSchoolwork.jpg)

-  School work is very tiring and causes students to sleep
+  School work is very tiring and causes students to sleep<br>
+  Why won't the school work ever end?<br>
+  All I could think about is catching some Z's<br>

   ![Boy Sleeping](454790815.jpg)

   School work is challenging and students often need help<br>
+  Everything is always better when done with others<br>

   ![Help](IDEA120/Help.jpg)

-  School work can be very fullfilling after being completed
+  School work can be very fullfilling after being completed<br>
+  Oh wait...
+It never truly ends.

   ![Checklist](IDEA120/Checklist.webp)